 - Switch to a bamboo toothbrush.
 One of the easiest green ideas for you to try is to stop purchasing plastic toothbrushes.
 Make the switch to wooden or bamboo ones!

 - Invest in reusable menstrual products.
 There’s a wide variety of reusable period products you can get!
-From menstrual cups, reusable cotton pads, to period underwear, these alternatives last a very long time!
+From menstrual cups, reusable pads, to period underwear, these alternatives last a very long time!
 And think about the amount of money and waste that you will save over time!

 - Turn off the tap when brushing your teeth.
 Stop letting the water pour down the drain unnecessarily.
 This also applies when you are shaving or applying soap.